GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 - In the “Contact” subsection, mention your contact details that users can use to follow up in case of queries.
 - Provide a limitation subsection mentioning the limitations of the method, if any.

-The [README(template).md](method-README-template.md) has more on the structure of the document and how to write relevant information in each of these sections.
+See the template for a [Methods Hub friendly README](method-README-template.md) for the structure of the document and how to write each of these sections.

 ### Code Quality Criteria

-The code quality criteria ensuree that the code is easy reuse and modify if need be.
+The code quality criteria ensure that the code is easy to reuse and modify if need be.

 #### Code Quality Guidelines